 The concept is simple: the crust is actually granola that’s baked right in the pan.
 The filling is healthy Greek yogurt, and the fruit topping makes it all look like dessert.
 If you want you can substitute almond or coconut yogurt for the dairy yogurt.

 - Press your homemade granola ‘crust’ into a tart pan.
 Use the bottom of a measuring cup to firmly pack it in and help spread the sticky mixture evenly.
-Bake it until it’s golden and crunchy.

 - Then, begin on the outside edge of your tart and layer your fruit in any pattern that appeals to you, working your way toward the center.

-There’s no right or wrong way, you can create a geometric masterpiece, or just arrange your fruit in pretty piles.
+There’s no right or wrong way, you can create a geometric pattern, or just arrange your fruit in pretty piles.
 And you can always refer to photos of other tarts for inspiration.
 I’ve set up a Pinterest board to give you some ideas here.

 After that, decide whether you want a variety of color and shape like I’ve done, whether you want to go with a more monochromatic scheme, like all strawberries or all kiwi.
 Or choose a simple two fruit arrangement with a high contrast like, say, mango and blackberry.
 The fun part is, it all works.

 You can see from the closeup that I start with sliced strawberries and place blackberries in between them to fill in the gaps.
 Then a layer of overlapping half moons of kiwi fruit, followed by a ring of halved kumquats and blueberries Then I thinly sliced a banana and fanned out the slices for the next ring.
 In the center I just piled raspberries with a few blueberries for contrast.

 I’m really excited about this fresh healthy take on the classic fruit tart.
 Now you can enjoy one in all its glory, without having to wait for dessert.
 It’s perfect for entertaining, but you can do this on a smaller scale to make everyday breakfast a little bit more special.

 - 1 1/2 cup old fashioned rolled oats Note: quick cooking oats will do in a pinch.

-- 1 cup mixed chopped nuts and seeds (I used almonds, pistachios, hazelnuts, walnuts, pumpkin seeds, sesame seeds)
+- 1 cup mixed chopped nuts and seeds, I used almonds, pistachios, hazelnuts, walnuts, pumpkin seeds, sesame seeds

 - 5 Tbsp butter, melted